libremfg/rhize-docs/content/use-cases/track-and-trace.md

 Each {{< abbr "resource actual" >}} can have a corresponding test result.
 For example:
-- The material actual and lot may record the sample
+- The material actual and lot may record the sample.
-- The equipment actual may record test location
+- The equipment actual may record test location.
-- Physical asset actuals may record instruments used for the test
+- Physical asset actuals may record instruments used for the test.
-- Personnel actual may record who performed the test.
+- Personnel actuals may record who performed the test.

 ## Example query